ecosensors/EcoAnemo/README.md

 ## How to use it
-Connect the Davis Anemometer to your board according to the Wiring section
+Connect the Davis Anemometer to your board according to the Wiring section.

 ### Calibration
-You should better make sure that the analog values returned by the vane (Wind direction) match to the cardinal directions.
+You should better make sure that the analog values returned by the vane (Wind direction), match to the cardinal directions.
 For that purpose, open the example file named calibration.ino and process to the following steps

 1. Make sure that the variable [WindDirectionOffset](https://github.com/ecosensors/EcoAnemo/blob/main/EcoAnemo.h#L18) is with the value 0
 2. Turn the vane at the same direction than the arm (metal point in the front)